suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 To a ranked representation:

-If you're a more wintered developer, there is no doubt much to pick apart.
+If you're a more wintered developer than I, there is no doubt much to pick apart.
-I am not sure the resulting data structure is a even set or counts as a data structure in the traditional sense.
+I am not sure the resulting data structure is a even counts as a set or counts as a data structure in the traditional sense.

 But it's how I got over my fear of code.